 - There are no data on the presence of vilazodone in human milk, the effects of vilazodone on the breastfed infant, or the effects of the drug on milk production.
 However, vilazodone is excreted in rat milk.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Viibryd and any potential adverse effects on the breastfed child from Viibryd or from the underlying maternal condition.

 - VIIBRYD (vilazodone HCl) [package insert].
-Irvine, CA: Allergan USA, Inc.
+Madison, NJ: Allergan USA, Inc.